 Rebecca: New York Latin course instructor

-...exceed academic standards but also to be critical thinkers and curious, well-informed human beings.
+...only prepare students to exceed academic standards but also to be critical thinkers and curious, well-informed human beings.
 I recently completed a dual degree at Indiana University and moved to New York to take a gap year before beginning graduate school.
 As a scholarship student at IU, I majored in economics, cognitive science, and piano performance.
-Outside of tutoring, you can find me playing or teaching piano, doing jigsaw puzzles, watching TED talks, running, or trying a new food...
+Outside of tutoring, you can find me playing or teaching piano, doing jigsaw puzzles, watching TED talks, running, or...

 Education & Certification